frontiertower/towerbot/README.md

 - `/ask <question>` — Get answers to questions about the building, community, or general topics.
   _Example:_ `/ask what's the wifi password?`
-- `/report <problem>` — Report a problem or submit a maintenance request.
-  _Example:_ `/report we need more toilet paper on the 9th floor`
-- `/propose <idea>` — Propose a new idea or initiative for the community.
-  _Example:_ `/propose let's organize a community garden on the rooftop`
 - `/connect <interest>` — Find people, projects, or resources related to a topic.
   _Example:_ `/connect who can help me learn more about biotech?`
 - `/start` — Get an introduction message with bot capabilities